jtr13/website-template/README.md

 To use it effectively you need to know how to push and pull from GitHub to RStudio using the Git panel buttons, which requires a working GitHub personal access token (PAT).
 If you don't have one setup, following [these instructions](https://happygitwithr.com/https-pat.html#tldr in *Happy Git and GitHub for the useR* to set one up.
 (In short you will create a token for HTTPS and store it using **gitcreds**.)

+In addition open RStudio and update to the latest version by clicking "Help" "Check for Updates".
+(This is necessary to ensure that Quarto is installed.)

 ## ABSOLUTE ESSENTIALS

 *If you have any difficulties or have feedback of any kind, please file an issue or communicate through [Discussions](https://github.com/jtr13/website-template/discussions).*